Concordia Maritime Group Code of Conduct

 - The Concordia Maritime reputation for honesty and integrity must not be put at risk by the offer of improper payments.
 We do not accept extortion and we shall not – neither directly nor indirectly – offer, promise, ask for, demand or accept bribery or other improper benefits.
 We strive to eliminate facilitation payments within our sphere of influence.

-- All employees may, directly or indirectly, accept, promise, seek or give illegal or improper payments and shall reject any personal gifts, entertainment and other kind of reimbursement, from actual or potential business partners, that could affect, or appear to affect, the objectivity in their business transactions.
+- All employees may not, directly or indirectly, accept, promise, seek or give illegal or improper payments and shall reject any personal gifts, entertainment and other kind of reimbursement, from actual or potential business partners, that could affect, or appear to affect, the objectivity in their business transactions.

 - We expect the same high requirements and standards from our suppliers, subcontractors, agents, joint ventures, customers and other business partners as on our own operations.
 When we evaluate and select business partners we also assess their ability to apply the requirements of our Code of Conduct.